Bookmarks-Aware-MCP-Server

 Example Usage

-2. It calls the get_bookmarks tool with the query: "durable execution engine SQLite"
+The agent calls get_bookmarks with query "durable execution engine SQLite" and returns:

 {